alikureishy/ROBO-followme-project/README.md

 #### Number of Epochs
 Initially, I kept the training to only ~20-25 epochs, which consistently fell short of the target IoU metric of 40%.
 I tried increasing the depth of the network (adding additional encoding and decoding layers) but that did not help.

+#### Data Augmentation

+I augmented the data as follows:
+- Random (0.5) horizontal flipping of input images

+#### Data Filteration

+Filteration was also necessary for this data, in order to balance the training data across the 3 types of images (hero close by, hero far away, and no hero).
+The provided data

 ### AWS